Introduction

 Power Efficiency and Thermal Considerations

-Power efficiency and thermal management are crucial factors in determining the overall performance and longevity of a processor, particularly one as powerful as the i7-11700K.
+Power efficiency and thermal considerations affect the overall performance and longevity of a very powerful processor such as the i7-11700K.

 Thermal Management